Vegetation

 Field Monitoring

 Parcels reinventoried each year are shown in green below.
 The transect locations are viewable at a zoomed level.
 The line-point-intercept technique is used at the 0.5 m interval, yielding 100 potential hits for each transect.
-Parcel sample means are reported each year (see linked pdf below map for annual data summaries).

 View larger map